The Animal Welfare (licensing of Activities Involving Animals) (England) Regulations 2018.

 The Animal Welfare Act (2006) is imminently about to undergo some quite radical changes that are going to impact on major areas of animal welfare, including the breeding and selling of puppies in the UK.
 In this article, Holidays4Dogs outlines these changes and the significance of new laws that breeders of puppies need to be aware of.

 As from the 1st October 2018 the Animal Welfare Act will have several new amendments.
-The purpose is to close a number of loopholes that current legislation has allowed, with the main aim to help curb irresponsible breeders such as puppy farmers breeding puppies for profit.
+The purpose is to close a number of loopholes that current legislation has allowed.
+The main objective is to help curb irresponsible breeders such as puppy farmers breeding puppies for profit.

-Thus, from 1st October anyone who breeds and sells for profit more than three litters of puppies, (previously five litters) within a twelve month period, must then be licenced as a business with their local authority (Selling Animals as Pets Licence).
-This then strongly points to the fact that people must also register with HMRC.
+Thus, from 1st October anyone who breeds and sells for profit more than three litters of puppies, (previously five litters) within a twelve month period, must be licenced as a business with their local authority (Selling Animals as Pets Licence).
+This, then, strongly points to the fact that people must also register with HMRC.

-If you breed three litters from pet dogs in the period of twelve months you will deemed to be a business.
+If you breed three litters from pet dogs in the period of twelve months, you will deemed to be a business.
 However, if you are earning a profit, (fees from the activity of breeding puppies) you will still need a license irrespective of the number of litters produced.
-Breeders may be exempt if they are not making a profit, but even if only two puppies are bred and subsequently sold at a high price – though prices are not stipulated – a licence may well still be required.

 Breeders are not the only individuals who will be subject to these new regulations.
-Anyone who is in the business of moving puppies around, or acting as agents or middle men will also need a licence.
+Anyone who is in the business of moving puppies around, or acting as agents, will also need a licence.
 The purpose of this is to clamp down on traders and indeed, the government are considering the possibility of banning third party puppy sales altogether, meaning that only breeders will legally be able to sell puppies.

-Other requirements set out in the amended legislation are intended to raise standards of health and welfare of puppies and these include;
+Other requirements set out in the amended legislation include;

 The puppy must be viewed with its biological mother, unless there is medical evidence to show why this is not possible.